 Nescot has two fully-trained careers advisors, who work closely with our feeder schools.
 We support students by giving them up-to-date and relevant information about their post-16 options, including apprenticeships.
 We offer flexible support, delivered at our feeder schools and here at Nescot.
-We also meet regularly with other careers advisors to share good practice, as well as specific information about qualifications and opportunities for young people in the area.
+We also provide some specialised provision for Year 10 and 11s, taught in the college (more details here)

 - Group sessions to help with the application process